rustsec/advisory-db/README.md

 # Single-line description of a vulnerability (mandatory)
 title = "Flaw in X allows Y"

-# Enter a short-form description of the vulnerability here (mandatory)
-description = """
-Affected versions of this crate did not properly X.

-This allows an attacker to Y.

-The flaw was corrected by Z.
-"""

-# Versions which include fixes for this vulnerability (mandatory)
-patched_versions = [">= 1.2.0"]

-# Versions which were never vulnerable (optional)
-#unaffected_versions = ["< 1.1.0"]

 # URL to a long-form description of this issue, e.g. a GitHub issue/PR,
 # a change log entry, or a blogpost announcing the release (optional)
 url = "https://github.com/mystuff/mycrate/issues/123"